mogu-lab/cs245/_sources/hw-instructions.md

 ## Joining the Class on Gradescope

 1. Create an account on [Gradescope](https://www.gradescope.com/) using your *Wellesley College* email.
-2. Join the course using the entry code `TBD`.
+2. Join the course using the entry code `4DJ22J`.